You may have experienced a life changing event or you might not know why you feel this way.

 Talking about your feelings may feel scary or embarrassing but please don’t suffer in silence.
 You do not have to struggle with difficult feelings alone.
 Tell a friend, family member, work colleague, GP or anyone else you can trust.

 Some people find speaking to a stranger easier.
 Whatever you’re going through, a Samaritan will face it with you 24/7, just call 116 123.
-Or if you prefer to message, text Shout to 85258.

 Here are a few things you can do when suicidal thoughts feel overwhelming.